-Held the following year in November, the conference turned out to be disaster from India’s perspective.
+Held the same year in November, the conference turned out to be disaster from India’s perspective.
 Britain under a new PM, Ramsay MacDonald, went back on her word.
 Independence now looked more distant than it did earlier in the year.

 The worse was to follow.
 On his return on Dec 28, 1931, Gandhiji learnt that the British Government had passed several resolutions, giving itself sweeping powers, including the authority to arrest anyone without warrant, seize their bank account, suspend trial, confisticate wealth and deny bail.
 In fact, the attack on Congress was fierce.
 The organisation was closed and 14,800 congress persons were jailed.
-The momentum swaraj had gained now seemed evaporated.
+The momentum swaraj evaporated.

 Gandhiji tried to reason with the Viceroy and British PM to roll back the resolutions.
 But he was snubbed.
-He threatened to commence civil disobedience.

 The British had always worked at dividing Hindus and Muslims.
 This time, they wanted to divide Hindus.
 Into two – Harijans and other caste Hindus.
 They proposed a constitution that divided the Indian parliament by caste, with citizens voting only for candidates of their own caste – Hindus for Hindus, Muslims for Muslims and Harijans for Harijans.
 Being a suppressed class, they were actually given two votes: one for Hindu candidates and one for their own caste.
 This was to continue for seventy years.